Native American Indian languages

 South and Meso-American Native Spirituality:

 An overview of Indian religions in countries other than the US and Canada.

 Native and Christian:

-A series of essays by Native American authors on their experiences blending Christianity and Indian spirituality.
+A series of essays by Native Americans on their experiences blending Christianity and Indian spirituality.

 American Indian Myths and Legends: